QMSS-G5072-2020/cipher_tran_elliott/docs/index.rst

 .. image:: https://img.shields.io/badge/badges-shields.io-brightgreen
         :target: https://shields.io/

-This is a package for MDS
+This cookiecutter creates a boilerplate for a Python project.

 To get started, check out the sections below: